-Windows, external doors and joinery Repair category 2 Notes Windows are of an older style, single glazed, timber framed design and a degree of regular ongoing maintenance may be required including attention to framework, sash cords and other components.
+Windows, external doors and joinery Repair category 2 Notes Windows are of an older style, single glazed, timber framed design with cracked and broken glazing noted.
+A degree of regular ongoing maintenance may be required including attention to framework, sash cords and other components.
 Evidence of decay and weathering was noted areas of external joinery to windows which will deteriorate if left unattended.